-We’ve been getting a lot of requests here at FreeeUp about how we structure an amazing Amazon team.
-Clients have been curious to know how an online hiring platform handles their own hiring and team building.
+We’ve been getting a lot of requests here at FreeeUp about how we put an amazing group of workesr together for Amazon account.
+Clients have been curious to know how an online hiring platform handles their own hiring.
 It is certainly a very good question, and right on target.
-So, today we are going to outline how FreeeUp handles each step of the process to set up and structure the perfect Amazon team for Private Label businesses.
-Whether you as a business owner that prefers to hire in-house staff, remote workers, or a combination of both, we hope that this system will help you to build and structure teams that will rock it every day.
+So, today we are going to outline how FreeeUp handles each step of the process to set up and structure workers for Private Label business.
+Whether you are a business owner who prefers to hire in-house staff, remote workers, or a combination of both, we hope that this system will help you to hire workers that will rock it every day for your Amazon account.

 If you haven’t already seen it, check out this episode on Finding, Interviewing, and Vetting Online Workers from our How to Hire Remote Workers video series.
 It is a quick watch that will give you a few relevant hacks that you can keep in mind as you read on.
-The rest of the series will also prove to be a very helpful step-by-step guide as you add people to your Amazon team.
+The rest of the series will also prove to be a very helpful step-by-step guide as you hire people to work on your Amazon account.

-One of the first things that you will want to do is to find the key people who will help you run your Amazon business.
+One of the first things that you will want to do for your Amazon account is to find the key people who will help you run your business.
 These key people are the managers who will be in direct and constant communication with you.
-They will also eventually be handling most of the communications and task supervision for the rest of your team.
-Your managers will take care of building the systems and processes that you need to make your Amazon business thrive.
+They will also eventually be handling most of the communications and task supervision for everyone else.
+The managers will take care of building the systems and processes that you need to make your Amazon business thrive.
 They will also handle much of the work involved in creating onboarding guides for the different tasks under their care.
 The onboarding itself for these positions that you will soon be filling can also be handled by adept managers.

 You want to make sure that you are comfortable with each of these managers’ skills and their commitment.
 You will also want to be able to develop a long-term relationship with them for how they communicate with you and perform their daily tasks.

-Build out your management team with these key positions:
+Build out management with these key Amazon account positions:

 - Amazon Director – for general Amazon supervision.
 This manager will be responsible for overseeing all work specific to the Amazon platform, such as the creation of optimized listing images and text, Amazon PPC, and customer relations.